What is an archaeological assessment?

 The following legislation also require archaeological surveys prior to ground alterations; the Environmental Assessment Act, Aggregate Resources Act and the Renewable Energy Approval Regulation (O.Reg.
 359/09).

-Are Archaeologist licensed?
+Are Archaeologist licensed in Ontario?

 What happens once the field work is complete?